Financier's future in maths

 Of course, there are highs and lows in teaching, but the highs are immeasurable.
 You might have a child who starts the lesson not particularly focused because they’re struggling with the subject.
 As you guide them and encourage them, their understanding increases and all of a sudden they’ve got their hand up to answer a question.
 That light-bulb moment really gives you a buzz.

-If you’re thinking about a life in the classroom, explore if teaching is right for you.
+If you’re thinking about a life in the classroom, discover what teaching is really like.